 Island Hopping in Greece: The Perfect 7-Day Itinerary

 We can think of nothing more dreamy than a vacation in the Cyclades, island hopping around some of Greece’s most iconic isles renowned as much for their beauty as for their individual character—Mykonos with its blue-domed churches and celeb-heavy beach parties, Santorini with its cliffside hotels and romantic caldera views, Milos with its sea caves and painted fishermen's houses.
-See it all on this perfect 7-day itinerary of the Greek islands.
+See it all on this perfect 7-day Greek islands vacation itinerary.

 Days 1–2: Mykonos and Delos